mifi/lossless-cut/README.md

 https://github.com/mifi/lossless-cut/blob/41d6991c11b0a82b08344fd22a1ea094af217417/README.md#keyboard-shortcuts

 ## Known issues
-- If you have trouble with audio sync or something else with the output video, try toggling the button `kc` *(keyframe cut)* to `nc` *(normal cut)*.
+- If you have trouble with audio sync or something else with the output video, try toggling the button `nc` *(normal cut)* to `kc` *(kc cut)*.
 See discussion in [#13](https://github.com/mifi/lossless-cut/pull/13)
 - If you get an error when cutting any kind of file under Windows, please check your anti-virus.
 It might be blocking execution of ffmpeg, see [#18](https://github.com/mifi/lossless-cut/issues/18)

 ## Development building / running

 This app is built using Electron.
-Make sure you have at least node v6 and yarn installed.
+Make sure you have at least node v8 and yarn installed.
 The app uses ffmpeg from PATH when developing.
 ```
 git clone https://github.com/mifi/lossless-cut.git
 cd lossless-cut